aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-new-vpc-and-efs/README.md

  - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
  - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
  - Creates EKS Cluster Control plane with one managed node group and fargate profile
- - Creates EFS file system
+ - Creates EFS file system for backing the dynamic provisioning of persistent volumes

 ## How to Deploy
 ### Prerequisites: